Global-Uni-Fair-Feb-Mar-25-SI-Global-B-480x240.gif

 New Zealand Qualifications Framework

-The New Zealand Qualifications Framework (NZQF) is a qualifications framework that lies at the core of New Zealand's education system.
-It provides a trusted and recognised quality assurance for all listed qualifications, be it at the secondary or tertiary level.
-Administered by the New Zealand Qualifications Authority (NZQA), the NZQF sets stringent rules to ensure the excellence and standardisation of qualifications.
-The NZQA approves non-university education qualifications on the framework, while the Committee on University Academic Programmes (CUAP) at Universities New Zealand handles the approval of university qualifications.
+Administered by the New Zealand Qualifications Authority (NZQA), the NZQF ensures excellence and standardisation in qualifications.
+The NZQA approves non-university education qualifications on the framework, while the Committee on University Academic Programmes (CUAP) at Universities New Zealand manages the approval of university qualifications.

 NZQF levels